ember-learn/ember-blog/source/2021-10-23-the-ember-times-issue-166.md

 Be kind,

-Chris Ng, Amy Lam, Jared Galanis the crowd and the Learning Team
+Chris Ng, Amy Lam, Jared Galanis and the Learning Team